All Episodes

 Nobody wanted an autograph.

-Uh when I actually got inside, a couple of the people in there, the poll workers, very nice, shook my hand, gave them my photo ID.
+When I actually got inside, a couple of the people in there, the poll workers, very nice, shook my hand, gave them my photo ID.

 I said, why do you need this?

-You know this is racist.
+You know, this is racist.

-And uh they tried not to laugh.
+And they tried not to laugh.

 This is racist that you want my photo ID.